 If the answer to the real question is no, you don’t have enough money to do all that, then you are left with three options:

 - Don’t develop an app.
 Put your money towards another revenue generating project.

 - Reduce the scope of your app.
 Will a simpler, less expensive app bring in enough revenue to fund further development?

 - Build a website instead.
-This is a faster way to reach an even larger market.
+A Web app or a dedicated ecommerce website development is a faster way to reach an even larger market.
 Websites can have app-quality interaction (at a price).
 This approach can allow you to invest even less up front and still have a foundation you can extend as revenue grows.
 With proper planning, converting it to an app when revenue allows can be quite cost effective.

 Still have questions about that app you want developed?

 Hopefully by answering the big questions about app development we’ve helped you think strategically about getting your app developed.

 If you find you have more detailed questions on costs and starting app development then get in contact with us.
 We’re always up for a chat and we love finding revenue-focused solutions to app creation.

 Now, if you feel like you want a little more background on app development before talking to us, we have written a series of short, easy-to-read articles on the process:

 A quick guide to Agile for businesses and start-ups